mmeyer2k/dcrypt/README.md

 # Features
 ## Block Ciphers
 Dcrypt helps application developers to avoid common mistakes in crypto implementations that leave data at risk.
-The primary features of Dcrypt's block ciphers are:
+The primary features of dcrypt's block ciphers are:
 - Elegent API helps keep your code readable, auditable and understandable
 - Allows custom combinations of encryption and hashing algorithms to fit different purposes
 - Cipher text, authentication tag (if present), IV and HMAC are all packed into a single string for simplicity